What is a contraceptive pill?

 The effects of the pill last for as long as you take the pill.
 The pill may take up to a week to take effect depending on the point in the menstrual cycle you start taking it.

 Many contraceptive pills contain oestrogen which can interfere with testosterone treatment.
-If you are using testosterone, ask your doctor for a “progesterone-only” contraceptive pill, or another method of contraception 1.
+If you are using testosterone, ask your doctor for a “progesterone-only” contraceptive pill as this will not have this effect 1.